top of page

 The mission of the Elaine Clark Center is to enable children of all abilities to become confident and contributing citizens of the community through an innovative model of education, therapeutic play and experiential opportunities.

-Our journey began in the 70s when the center served children up to the age of 20 with developmental disabilities by providing services to families during school hours which were not available in the public school system.
-As trends changed in the late 70s with IDEA laws mandating public K-12 education for children with developmental disabilities our program also changed.
-By the mid 80s the Center shifted focus to serving only children birth through three years old.
-During the next decade service ages increased to five years old following trends in early childhood programs and the need parents had for childcare.
-In the 90s the center became an inclusive child development program providing a diverse community of learners that benefited both typically developing children and children with special needs.
-The center was accredited by the National Association of Young Children (NAEYC) in 1999, and we have maintained our accreditation since then.
+Our journey began in the 1970’s when we began serving children up to the age of 20 years old with developmental disabilities.
+We provided services to families during school hours that were not available in the public school system.
+As trends changed in the late 1970’s with IDEA laws mandating public k-12 education for children with developmental disabilities, our program also changed.
+By the mid 1980’s, the Center shifted focus to serving only children birth through 3 years old.

 bottom of page